#WishIknew – What does vibration analysis detect?

 - Amplitude: The amplitude will increase proportionally to the speed because of the weight on the vane.
 The weight causes an imbalance, which in turn causes irregular amplitudes.

-- Time: The time increases, as it and frequency are inversely proportional to each other.
+- Time: The time decrease, as it and frequency are inversely proportional to each other.
 To compensate for the weight, the wave takes more time to complete its oscillation.

 So vibration analysis sure does detect a lot of interesting stuff!
 If only I could detect your state of mind right now.
 Hmmm, I see either a clear mind with no doubts or a nitpicky one ready to fire questions.
 Feel free to fire them all!